mikolajkozlowskiii/bucketSort/README.md

 * Phase 2: From the buckets starting from the smallest to the largest indexes are added at the end of the of the output sequence the elements

+***Computational complexity analysis***: Phase one takes O(n) - n because the max and min values in the while petla of method one must be determined, and again n because all elements must be assigned to buckets.
+Phase two takes O(n+N) - N because you have to go through all buckets in the outer loop and n because you have to go through the entire list in the inner loop, and it will will execute as many times as there are elements.
+This gives us a computational complexity of O(n+N)

 ## My implementation
 My implementation was created solely for sorting Film type objects and not to create an API.
 BucketSort class contains 2 methods for sorting, which should be used depending on the situation - input data.